Sureshpatil4348/Fxlabs.ai_Back_end/API_DOC.md

   - Without a cursor → most recent `limit` bars
 - Response cursors: `next_before` is the oldest bar’s time in the returned slice (use to page older). `prev_after` is the newest bar’s time (use to page newer).

-#### Limitations & notes
-- MT5-bound window: There is no server-side historical cursor in MT5 for arbitrary deep history in this endpoint.
-The server fetches a recent window (up to 5000 bars per call) and keyset-slices in-memory.
-Very old data may require multiple requests stepping with `before`.
+- Deep history depends on MT5: Broker history availability and the MT5 terminal’s settings (Tools → Options → Charts → “Max bars in history” / “Max bars in chart”) cap how far back you can go.
+Increase these on the server’s MT5 to reliably request more.
 - Live/forming candle: The final element from MT5 can be a forming candle; its `is_closed` will be `false`.
 Consumers should treat indicators as closed-bar only (already enforced in indicator paths).
 - Time semantics: `time` is broker server time; `time_iso` is UTC. `is_closed` is computed relative to the server’s current clock and timeframe.
 Significant system clock drift could affect close detection.
 - Field availability: Bid/Ask-parallel fields depend on broker data.
 When not present, values fall back to OHLC or may be `null`.
 - Throughput: Each call performs an MT5 fetch.
 There is a separate in-memory OHLC cache used by WebSocket close-boundary updates, but `/api/ohlc` fetches directly to ensure freshness.
-- Limits: `limit` ≤ 1000.
-Internal fetch cap ≤ 5000 per request.
-Use cursors to iterate.
+- Limits: `limit` ≤ 1000 per response.
+Range fetch window is up to ~20k bars per call; iterate with cursors for more.

 - `POST /api/debug/email/send?type={type}&to={email}`
   - Sends a debug email with random content for the specified template type to the given address.